 The Takutai Kāpiti Project has split the coastline into four Adaptation Areas (Northern, Central, Raumati and Paekākāriki).
 Each adaptation area has been further split into Management Units based on the hazard, the coastal geomorphology and land use.
-Each Adaptation Area is being considered separately by the Takutai Kāpiti Coastal Advisory Panel (CAP).
+Each Adaptation Area is being considered separately by the CAP.

-CAP is developing coastal adaptation pathways to respond these challenges.
+CAP is developing coastal adaptation pathways to respond to these challenges.
 CAP will provide these recommendations to the Kāpiti Coast District Council (Council) for consideration.
-An adaptive planning approach is being adopted and the Takutai Kāpiti: Coastal Hazards Adaptation Decision-Making Framework $(2022)^2$ was developed to detail the approach.
-An adaptive plan relies on the development of adaption thresholds, triggers, and signals.
+An adaptive planning approach is being adopted and the Takutai Kāpiti: Coastal Hazards Adaptation Decision-Making Framework (2022)2 was developed to detail the approach.
+An adaptive plan relies on the development of signals, triggers, and adaptation thresholds.